Quickstart: Create an Azure Cognitive Search service in the portal

-A pricing tier cannot be changed once the service is created.
+Remember, a pricing tier cannot be changed once the service is created.
 If you need a higher or lower tier, you will have to re-create the service.

 Create your service

 Get a key and URL endpoint

-In the service overview page, locate and copy the URL endpoint on the right side of the page.
+On the Overview page, locate and copy the URL endpoint on the right side of the page.

 On the Keys page, copy either one of the admin keys (they are equivalent).
 Admin api-keys are required for creating, updating, and deleting objects on your service.
 In contrast, query keys provide read-access to index content.

 An endpoint and key are not needed for portal-based tasks.
 The portal is already linked to your Azure Cognitive Search resource with admin rights.
 For a portal walkthrough, start with Quickstart: Create an Azure Cognitive Search index in the portal.

 Scale your service

 After your service is provisioned, you can scale it to meet your needs.
-Because you chose the Standard tier for your Azure Search service, you can scale your service in two dimensions: replicas and partitions.
+If you chose the Standard tier for your Azure Cognitive Search service, you can scale your service in two dimensions: replicas and partitions.
 Had you chosen the Basic tier, you can only add replicas.
 If you provisioned the free service, scale is not available.

 Partitions allow your service to store and search through more documents.